Halo-Lab/kickin/README.md

 > Registration service worker script will be automatically injected into each HTML page.

-By default worker will cache static resources (images, fonts, audio files etc.) and try to use it from cache at first.
-Dynamic resources, that can be changed ofted (html, js, css) are cached also, but every request will be transfered to server at first.
+By default, worker will cache static resources (images, fonts, audio files etc.) and try to use it from cache at first.
+Dynamic resources, that can be changed often (html, js, css) are cached also, but every request will be transferred to server at first.

 > More about strategies [here](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-strategies).